 A note on ski rental and ski fitting

 For equipment rental, see our gear rentals and retailers page and also the list of PACCSA member discounts.
 Ski boots should be fairly snug but not uncomfortably tight.
 Ski length depends on the skier's height and weight, and the flex (bendiness) and width of the ski.
 For most adult beginners, classic cross country skis would usually be a few inches longer than the skier's height.
 When standing on both skis on a smooth floor, there should be a tiny gap between the middle of the skis and the floor, just large enough to slide a piece of copier paper between the skis and the floor to and fro for a few inches.
 When standing on one ski, this gap should close completely as the ski compresses.
 Classic pole length should be between armpit and shoulder height.
 Make sure that you know how to put the skis on and take them off again.

 Skiing after the lesson

-The trail map for Laurel Ridge is here The easiest trails are the purple trail, the blue trail, and the green trails near the number 3 on the partial map below) and the blue trail.
+The trail map for Laurel Ridge is here The easiest trails are the purple trail, the blue trail, and the green trails near the number 3 on the partial map below.

 Please read about cross country ski etiquette.